alohamujeeb/alohamujeeb.github.io/docs/linux/linux-networking/nat1.md

 - Responses from public servers are routed back to the NAT device, which forwards
 ```

-## Port forwarding (SNAT)
+## Port forwarding
-Port Forwarding (also called Destination NAT / DNAT) allows external devices to reach a specific internal service (like a web server or SSH server) behind a NAT router.
+Port Forwarding allows external devices to reach a specific internal service (like a web server or SSH server) behind a NAT router.

 ```mermaid
 flowchart LR